Kaspersky Lab: Poseidon Group

 In 2016, Kaspersky uncovered the Poseidon Group, which would infiltrate corporations with malware using phishing emails, then get hired by the same company as a security firm to correct the problem.
 Once hired, Poseidon would install additional malware and backdoors.
 In June 2016 Kaspersky helped uncover a Russian hacking group, leading to 50 arrests.

 Titanium

-In 2019, Kaspersky uncovered Titanium, a very advanced and insidious backdoor malware APT, developed by PLATINUM, a cybercrime collective.
+In 2019, Kaspersky uncovered Titanium, a backdoor malware APT, developed by PLATINUM, a cybercrime collective.
 Kaspersky Lab reported the malware on November 8, 2019.

 MATA Toolset Campaign

 In 2020, Kaspersky published research on the MATA Toolset Campaign, a sophisticated cyber-espionage framework targeting multiple operating systems, including Windows, macOS, and Linux.
 The malware, attributed to the Lazarus Group, was used for stealing databases, distributing ransomware, and installing backdoors on infected systems.
 MATA's capabilities allowed attackers to execute a wide range of malicious activities, including exfiltrating sensitive data from corporate networks and compromising financial systems.
-The campaign highlighted the increasing cross-platform threat posed by state-sponsored actors.
 In September 2022 and October 2023, new malware samples linked to the MATA cluster were uncovered.